Russia–Sri Lanka relations: Military ties

 In 2017, Sri Lanka ordered Gepard-class frigate worth US$158.5 million for the Sri Lanka Navy.

+In 2020, Sri Lanka requested 4 Mi-17 helicopters and additional military items valued between US$60 to US$135 million.

 Economic ties

 Sri Lanka and Russia have recently ramped up cooperation on expanding the tea trade between the two nations.
-Currently, approximately 17 percent of Sri Lanka's tea exports go to Russia.
+Currently, approximately 17 % of Sri Lanka's tea exports go to Russia.
 Sri Lankan teas account for 30% of Russia's tea market.
-In 2016, there were 58,176 Russian tourist arrived in Sri Lanka.
-This number is gradually increasing in recent years.
+In 2016, 58,176 Russian tourists travelled to Sri Lanka.

-In December, 2017 Russia imposed a temporary restriction on the imports of agriculture products from Sri Lanka including Ceylon tea after an insect called the Khapra beetle was found in a consignment of tea.
+In December 2017, Russia imposed a temporary restriction on the imports of agricultural products from Sri Lanka including Ceylon tea after an insect called the Khapra beetle was found in a consignment of tea.
 Later, however, it was revealed that the beetle is neither native to, nor lives in, Sri Lanka.
-Russia accounts for nearly 19 percent of Sri Lanka's $1.27 billion tea exports.
-After discussion with official delegation from the Sri Lanka Tea Board, Russia agreed to lift the restrictions from Dec 30.
+Russia accounts for nearly 19% of Sri Lanka's $1.27 billion tea exports.
+After discussions with an official delegation from the Sri Lanka Tea Board, Russia agreed to lift the restrictions from December 30.
 Sri Lanka also lifted a ban on asbestos, mainly imported from Russia.
-It was suspected Russia was not happy with the pro-Western policy of the UNP led Sri Lankan Government.
+It was suspected Russia was not happy with the pro-Western foreign policy of the UNP led Sri Lankan Government.